omogiafoh/omogiafoh/README.md

 I’m building <a href="https://www.koody.co" target="_blank">Koody</a>, a personal finance app and stock market research platform headquartered in London, UK.

-My background is in finance and entrepreneurship, having worked in banking and fintech startups for a few years.
-I also have an MBA and studied finance as an undergraduate.
+My background is in finance and entrepreneurship.
+I studied finance as an undergraduate, launched my first venture in my final year, and ran it successfully for a few years.
+I then went on to work in banking and fintech startups.
+I also have an MBA.

 I only started learning to code a few years ago, and it’s increasingly becoming my favourite thing to do 😊